 - Carpal Tunnel Syndrome: Carpal tunnel symptoms are typically numbness and tingling in the hand and arm.
 Carpal tunnel syndrome is a medical condition that occurs by the pressure on the median nerve (pinched nerve) narrowing the carpal tunnel.

-- Osteoarthritis: Osteoarthritis (OA) is the most common forms of arthritis in the world.
+- Osteoarthritis: Osteoarthritis (OA) is the most common form of arthritis in the world.
 It is commonly referred to as “wear and tear” arthritis and degenerative joint disease.

 - Wrist Tendonitis: Wrist tendonitis means inflammation of the tendons in the wrist.
-Mild pain is typical for this condition and is considered localized pain in or around the tendon.
+Mild pain is typical of this condition, however.
+And is considered localized pain in or around the tendon.